Decriminalize Nature: Objectives

-Ethos and Methodology
+Ethos and methodology

 A core aspect of the movement is the "Grow - Gather - Gift" model, which decriminalizes the cultivation, gathering, and sharing of entheogenic plants and fungi within the community.
 This model empowers individuals to grow their own entheogens, gather them in nature or community settings, and share them with others, thereby reducing dependency on pharmaceutical companies and fostering self-sufficiency.
 Decriminalize Nature advocates for decriminalization as the first and foremost step before any legalization or medicalization models are considered.
-The organization emphasizes that decriminalization should not be repealed by subsequent models and calls for the federal descheduling of entheogenic plants and fungi to remove all criminal penalties.
+The organization emphasizes that decriminalization should not be repealed by subsequent models and calls for the federal de-scheduling of entheogenic plants and fungi to remove all criminal penalties.

+A recent study titled Perceptions of Psychedelic Decriminalization: Findings from a Community Survey of People Who Use Psychedelics shows the benefits of decriminalization policy in the cities that have passed.
+In effectively decriminalized areas, 84% of the participants reported improvements with legal risk, social acceptance, and substance availability, quality, and safety.
+According to the study, decriminalization improved the social acceptance (de-stigmatization) for people using psychedelics in those areas, but also improved the overall opinion on psychedelic therapy.
+The results led Decriminalize Nature co-founder, Dr. Larry Norris, PhD to remark in an interview "Some clinical practitioners and legalization lobbyists write off decriminalization as the 'wild west' or 'not viable' as if it is a competition.
+That attitude attempts to disempower community based healing and forces a cost-prohibitive gatekeeper mentality.
+Despite their best efforts to muddy the waters, decriminalization is not a competitor with psychedelic therapy," suggesting therapeutic modalities can also benefit from the passing of decriminalization policies to reduce the stigma that the field carries after over 50 years of criminalization.